Latest News

 A Winter to Remember for the Yale Voxtet

-It’s been a busy winter for the members of the Yale Voxtet, the Institute of Sacred Music’s select group of eight singers.
+It has been a busy winter for the members of the Yale Voxtet, the Institute of Sacred Music’s select group of eight singers.

 -